bembit/veryseriousbusiness.xyz/src/content/posts/article-1.md

 <img src="https://pub-d6c34ccb68414a5bbfe746e44b7811ff.r2.dev/1-tkom/image7-min.png" alt="asd">

-Does a button click for each element.
+Does a button click for each search tag element.

 ### In human language:

 Whenever you press the Delete Filters button, the jQuery function starts targeting each single filter element, removes it from the view, and asks the server for a response.
 And keeps doing this for each single filter tag you applied, sending a request for each.
 These single filter tag removals happen quite fast, so the requests sent by them happen almost simultaneously.
 Whichever of these filter requests wins the race, gets to be king of the screen.

 <img src="https://pub-d6c34ccb68414a5bbfe746e44b7811ff.r2.dev/1-tkom/image8-min.png" alt="asd">

-You can check it out <a class="offlink" href="https://www.deutschetelekomitsolutions.hu/en/open-positions/">HERE.</a>
+You can check it out <a href="https://www.deutschetelekomitsolutions.hu/en/open-positions/">here.</a>

 ### How to fix this?